 1. Allows you to grow comfortable with the camera

 Trust is foundational to each of our actions.
-If you want story-telling images that invite viewers into the emotions of your day, the person you’re trusting to be your story-teller should have more than their first impression of you.
-On the most joyous day of your life, you’ll want to feel completely at ease.
-Your photographer will be your dress-fluffer, veil-fixer, and shadow for basically all of the day.
-Every click of the shutter should carry the weight of a friend who you truly know cares about your story.
+If you want story-telling images that invite viewers into the emotions of your day, you want to feel completely comfortable with the people who will be there.
+Your photographer will be your dress-fluffer, veil-fixer, and shadow for basically all of the day – the only person there when your mom buttons you into your dress and all the feelings hit, the only person when you see her for the first time and are fighting back the tears because she’s just so stunning, the only person when you sneak away from your guests for sunset portraits to enjoy that just married feeling… Every click of the shutter should carry the weight of a friend who you truly know cares about your story.

-Seldom thought of, but the e-session also builds trust between your photographer and your family, friends & guests who most likely have never had a chance to meet.
+Your engagement photos also builds trust between your photographer and your family, friends & guests who most likely have never had a chance to meet.
 Every wedding, I get comments about how amazing the couple’s engagement photos were.
-If it only keeps your dear Uncle Bob’s and his Canon Rebel T2i out of the aisle when you’re walking down, the engagement session will be worth it.
+If it only keeps your dear Uncle Bob and his Canon Rebel T2i out of the aisle when you’re walking down, the engagement session will be worth it.

 3. Is the perfect chance for a trial hair & makeup run to minimize wedding day stress